Arronk/My-Coding-Journey/log.md

 of bugs in my code that took up my time finding and correcting but good experience none the less.
 Added Authorisation controls to edit/delete campgrounds plus added an edit button to the comments and created edit/update routes.

+## Day 29: 08.05.2018

+### Progress: Completed Section 35 and nearly finished 36 and the end of the YelpCamp Project

+"1 step forward and 2 steps back" would sum up tonight pretty well.
+Decided to slow down the pace and spent some of the night styling the login, signup and create/edit pages of the site prior to it being done in the code along.
+Managed to do it pretty easily and did an upate and fresh for each style to see how it effected the rendered page.
+Also spent some time reviewing bootstrap docs.
+Got stuck for over an hour on a bug to find out it was just a missing "c" in success grrrrrr....
+Not long left on the course now I think the hardest part is behind me.